 Failure to sign the testing form

-What happens if I test positive, refuse a test, or violate CAA drug and alcohol rule?
+What happens if an employee tests positive, refuses a test, or violate CAA drug and alcohol rule?

-A supervisor or company official will immediately remove you from CAA regulated safety-sensitive functions.
+A supervisor or company official will immediately remove the employee from CAA regulated safety-sensitive aviation functions.

-Will not be permitted to return to performing CAA regulated safety sensitive duties until demonstrated the reason acceptable to CAA.
+The employee will not be permitted to return to performing CAA regulated safety sensitive aviation duties until they demonstrate the reason acceptable to CAA.

-Will I lose my job if I violate drug and alcohol regulations?
+Will an employee lose their job if they violate drug and alcohol regulations?

-While you may not lose your job, you may lose your certification or license to perform that job.
+While the employee may not lose their job, they may lose their certification or license to perform that job.

-Will my results be confidential?
+Will the employees results be confidential?

-Your test results are confidential.
-An employer or service agent (testing laboratory, MRO) is not permitted to disclose your test results to outside parties without your written consent.
-But, your test information may be released (without your consent) in certain situations, such as: legal proceeding, grievances, or administrative proceedings brought by you or on your behalf, which resulted from a positive or refusal.
+The test results are confidential.
+An employer or service agent (testing laboratory, MRO) is not permitted to disclose test results to outside parties without that persons written consent.
+But, the test information may be released (without consent) in certain situations, such as: legal proceedings, grievances, or administrative proceedings brought by the employee or on the employees’ behalf, which resulted from a positive or refusal.

-Will the results follow me to different employers?
+Will the results follow onto different employers?

-Yes, you drug and alcohol testing history will follow you to your new employer, if that employer is regulated by A CAA.
+Yes, all drug and alcohol testing history will follow an employee to any new employer, if that employer is regulated by the CAA.

-What should I do if I have a drug or alcohol abuse problem?
+What should an employee do if they have a drug or alcohol abuse problem?

 Seek help.
-Jobs performed by safety-sensitive transportation employees keep people and economy moving.
-Your work is a vital part of everyday life.
+Jobs performed by safety-sensitive aviation employees keep people and economy moving.
+Their work is a vital part of everyday life.

-Yet, by abusing drugs or alcohol, you risk your own life, your co-workers lives and the lives of the public.
+Yet, by abusing drugs or alcohol, one may risk their own life, the lives of co-workers and the lives of the public.

 Employee Assistance Programs (EAPs):

-While not required by CAA regulations, EAPs may be available to employees as a matter of company policy.
+Whilst not required by CAA regulations, EAPs may be available to employees as a matter of company policy.
 EAPs are generally provided by employers or unions.

 Education and Training Programs (required by all Agencies):